filipecalegario/awesome-generative-ai/README.md

 ## Inbox: Large Language Models

+* [Falcon LLM - Home](https://falconllm.tii.ae/): a foundational large language model (LLM) with 40 billion parameters trained on one trillion tokens shared by Technology Innovation Institute from Abu Dhabi
 * [🔥🔥🔥] [The Hugging Face Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard): "the 🤗 Open LLM Leaderboard aims to track, rank and evaluate LLMs and chatbots as they are released"
 * [google/BIG-bench](https://github.com/google/BIG-bench): "a collaborative benchmark intended to probe large language models and extrapolate their future capabilities"
 * [togethercomputer/OpenChatKit](https://github.com/togethercomputer/OpenChatKit): provides an open-source base to create both specialized and general purpose chatbots for various applications